Agency Bonds

 While some of these have floating interest rates, others have fixed rates.
 The interest rates on these floating rates are periodically changed to reflect changes in a benchmark rate, such as LIBOR.

-These are subject to interest rate concerns, like other bonds.
-After purchasing bonds, a bond investor can find that interest rates have increased.
+Like other bonds, these are subject to interest rate concerns.
+After purchasing bonds, a bond investor may find that interest rates have increased.

 The bond's actual purchasing power is lower than it was.
 Waiting for a higher interest rate would have allowed the investor to earn more money.
 Naturally, the price of long-term bonds is more vulnerable to this risk.